 Following Mann’s remarks, an expert panel featuring Dan Crippen, Executive Director of the National Governors Association; Meg Murray, CEO of the Association for Community Affiliated Plans; Matt Salo, Executive Director of the National Association of Medicaid Directors; Bruce Siegel, President and CEO of the National Association of Public Hospitals and Health Systems; and Judy Solomon, Vice President for Health Policy at the Center on Budget and Policy Priorities examined the issue further.
 Larry Levitt, Executive Director of the Kaiser Initiative on Health Reform, moderated the panel.

 The panel outlined the varying and often times conflicting interests at stake for states considering the Medicaid expansion.
-Some highlights from the discussion are below:
+Some highlights from the discussion are below: For Hospitals:

 - Siegel painted a bleak picture for hospitals in states that refuse the Medicaid expansion, as a result of the burden of uncompensated care.

 - According to the American Hospital Association, in 2010, hospitals incurred $39.3 billion in uncompensated care costs.
 To help offset this liability, the federal government provides hospitals “disproportionate share hospital” (DSH) payments to help them manage the cost of uncompensated care they provide to a large percentage of low-income and uninsured Americans.